azmu0520/js-savollari/README.md

 // Get married.
 // In this year.
 ```

-Another use case of template literals would be to use as a substitute for templating libraries for simple variable interpolations:

 Shablon harflaridan foydalanishning yana bir holati oddiy o'zgaruchilarni html elementlari orqasida elon qila olishingizdir